 Thank you for reading this case study relating to personal injury claims payouts for a motorcycle accident.
-Whether you’re claiming against the motor insurers bureau, or a liable party’s insurance company, we could talk you through the claims process, explain what financial losses you could claim for and the amount of compensation you could receive as the result of the accident you suffered long term or short term injuries in.
+Whether you’re claiming against the Motor Insurers Bureau (MIB), or a liable party’s insurance company, we could talk you through the claims process, explain what financial losses you could claim for and the amount of compensation you could receive as the result of the accident you suffered long term or short term injuries in.

 Our specialist solicitors could also help you understand the role of the Judicial College Guidelines in reaching an appropriate settlement amount.